alexmdodge/simply-fast/README.md

 <img src="http://i.imgur.com/XGVvZxZ.png" width="800px">

 A simple and performant web app seed which incorporates a number of technologies with bare bones styling and plugins.
 The goal of this setup is to include as little bloat as possible while still accommodating a modern build process.
+The goal is to target learners in a way that allows them to explore more difficult technologies while still working with a static layout.

 # INTRODUCTION
 This project includes,
 * Webpack - well documented and created to incorporate only what you need
 * Sass - a simple custom grid is provided with minimal styling
+* Karma - for testing with the Jasmine framework
 * ES Next - write modern javascript

 As more pieces are added and changed they will be updated here!